alimenati/PowerMamba/Readme.md

 PowerMamba outperforms current benchmarks in all prediction tasks.
 We propose a time series processing block that seamlessly integrates high-resolution external forecasts into our models and other sequence-to-sequence frameworks.
 This module improves forecasting capabilities without substantially increasing the model size or diminishing the resolution and accuracy of external forecasts.
 We evaluate its effectiveness by considering two scenarios: first, we train with historical data alone, and then we incorporate external forecasts and compare the results.
-Our findings indicate that integrating external predictions for specific channels significantly enhances prediction accuracy, even for time series without direct external forecasts
+The following Table shows the prediction results for the case without external predictions.